ChrisRfr/IceDesign/README.md

  - Resize with Same Width, Height
  - Equal Space Horizontal, Vertical
  - Left Doucle Click or use the toolbar button to Open a Container (Container, Panel and ScrollArea).
 Up to 9 levels
- - Select directly a Child Gadget from a Container with Left Triple Click
  - Right Doucle Click or use the toolbar button to Close a Container and go back to the previous level
  - Grid, Grid size and Snap to Grid
  - Contextual menu according to the available options for the current item